Bankrupt operator unlikely to be held accountable

 Two of the five large tanks, full of tyres, were engulfed by fire.

-The fire has been contained but causing smoke and fumes in the area according to SAPOL and there are still 9 CFS appliances at the site.
+The fire is still causing smoke in the area and there are still 12 CFS appliances at the site.

-There are traffic delays on the Eyre Highway, due to smoke affecting visibility.

-Crime Scene Investigators have attended and the fire is considered suspicious with SAPOL appealing to motorists and truck drivers who travelled on the Eyre Highway between Port Augusta and Whyalla between 11pm on Wednesday February 22 and 1.40am on Thursday February 23 and who may have dash cam footage of the area.
+The fire is considered suspicious, with SAPOL appealing to drivers who travelled on the Eyre Highway between Port Augusta and Whyalla between 11pm on Wednesday February 22 and 1.40am on Thursday February 23 and who may have dash cam footage.

-Collex Spencer Gulf Waste purchased the tanks in 2009 and the business' operations were approved by the Environment Protection Authority (EPA) in 2010 as a waste tyre treatment operation and transport business.
+Collex Spencer Gulf Waste purchased the tanks in 2009 and were approved by the EPA as a waste tyre treatment operation.

-In 2014, the business set up equipment to process the stored tyres and recycle the materials for other uses.

-The EPA 's monitoring of the site uncovered stockpiling of end-of-life tyres and partially treated tyres and a slowing rate of tyre processing.

 In a statement to the Whyalla News, the EPA said they have pursued enforcement action to hold the operator accountable for the stockpiled tyres, however the remaining operator declared bankruptcy in 2020.